1988 Venezuelan general election

 General elections were held in Venezuela on 4 December 1988.
-The presidential elections were won by Carlos Andrés Pérez of Democratic Action, who received 52.9% of the vote, whilst his party won the most seats in the Chamber of Deputies and Senate.
-Voter turnout was 81.9% in the presidential election and 81.7% in the Congressional elections.
+The presidential elections were won by Carlos Andrés Pérez of Democratic Action, who received 53% of the vote.
+His party won the most seats in the Chamber of Deputies and Senate, but lost its absolute majority.
+Voter turnout was 82%.

 Background

 Democratic Action President Jaime Lusinchi backed Octavio Lepage to succeed him as the party's candidate for the election, but in a primary election the party chose Carlos Andrés Pérez, (previously president from 1974 to 1979).